AI-Powered Patient Engagement: The New Standard for Healthcare SMS

 - Routine confirmations (yes, I'm attending; yes, I took my medication): logged and archived

-This automation can reduce manual triage work by 40-60% while ensuring urgent clinical matters receive immediate attention.
+This automation can reduce manual triage work by a meaningful margin while ensuring urgent clinical matters receive immediate attention.

 Proactive Outreach and Care Gap Identification